SashaKoretkevich/HSE-Project-NFT-Marketplace/README.md

 This repository contains the files for coursework project "NFT Marketplace Platform for Subscription Business Models".
 It is separated in the following folders:

-1. NFT:
-2. SmartContracts: keeps the smart contracts, which were used in the project
+1. SmartContracts: keeps the smart contracts, which were used in the project
-3. marketplace: contains the files required to build up the marketplace
+2. marketplace: contains the files required to build up the marketplace